cyan21/CPP_Demo/Living/README.md

 $ rm -rf * && conan install .. && cmake .. -DCMAKE_BUILD_TYPE=Release && cmake --build . --config Release
 $ ./bin/livingApp
 ```

+## How to test the conan package

+TO DO